-They get aggressive towards each other and towards the other animals around them because of the extra energy they have.
+They get aggressive toward each other and towards the other animals around them because of the extra energy they have.

-So what we at the typesofchicken.com team are going to do is help you to keep your chickens from going at each other.
+So what we at the typesofchicken.com team are going to do is help you to keep your chickens entertained.

 How to react when they start going at each other

-What I have seen most people do when their chicken get aggressive is start running into them and scaring them off.
+What I have seen most people do when their chickens get aggressive is start running into them and scaring them off.

 I do not approve this method because I don’t consider fighting violence with more violence at all productive.
 This will make your chickens even angrier and most likely they will feel the need to run off on you the moment you are not watching them.